winkjs/wink-distance/README.md

 <img align="right" src="https://decisively.github.io/wink-logos/logo-title.png" width="100px" >

-Compute distances needed for NLP, de-duplication and clustering using **`wink-distance`**.
+Compute distances or similarities needed for NLP, de-duplication and clustering using **`wink-distance`**.
 It is a part of _[wink](https://www.npmjs.com/~sanjaya)_ — a growing family of high quality packages for Statistical Analysis, Natural Language Processing and Machine Learning in NodeJS.

 ### Installation